kevinweber/lazy-load-for-videos/readme.txt

 = 2.0.7 =
 * Added support for three more post types (any, home_slider, nectar_slider).
 * Fix: Display videos on BuddyPress' activity streams.
+* Fix: Duplicate branding links (as seen on BuddyPress activity stream).
 * Fix: Actually clear video cache when post is updated.

 = 2.0.6 =